MathieuMorel62/holbertonschool-binary_trees/README.md

 # C - Binary trees
 ![img](https://miro.medium.com/max/1200/1*CMGFtehu01ZEBgzHG71sMg.png)

-This is a collaboration project between two students [Mathieu Morel](https://github.com/MathieuMorel62) and [Rayane El Kefif](https://github.com/rayaneRX) at [Holberton School](https://www.holbertonschool.com) from cohort #19 Lille FRANCE.
+This is a collaboration project between two students [Mathieu Morel](https://github.com/MathieuMorel62) and [Rayane El Kefif](https://github.com/rayaneRX) at [Holberton School](https://www.holbertonschool.com) from cohort #19 Lille FRANCE 🇫🇷.

 ## Description
-Binary Trees are data structures used to store and organize data hierarchically, each node having a left and right child pointer.
+>Binary Trees are data structures used to store and organize data hierarchically, each node having a left and right child pointer.
 Different types like Binary Search Tree and Decision Trees exist with various uses.
 Common operations include insertion, deletion, search and traversals like in-order, pre-order and post-order.
 Careful implementation choice considering pros and cons is essential.

 ## Resources
 ### Read or Watch: